sysprog21/lab0-c/CONTRIBUTING.md

 ### Indentation

 In this coding style guide, the use of 4 spaces for indentation instead of tabs is strongly enforced to ensure consistency.
-Consistently apply a single space before and after comparison and assignment operators to maintain readable code.
+Always apply a single space before and after comparison and assignment operators to maintain readable code.
 Additionally, it is crucial to include a single space after every comma. e.g.,
 ```c